A LIFE IN TRAVEL

 What is the greatest trip you've ever been on?

-What's your approach to packing for a trip?
+What's your approach to packing for an overseas trip?

 What is the destination that most surprised you – good or bad?